Idioms and Phrases Starting With D

 People who have fallen down ill or who have died in large numbers.

-Note: More phrases starting with the letter ‘D’ are listed below.
+Note: More idioms and phrases beginning with D are listed below.
 While they may not have their own page, they are still just as interesting.

 Dark Horse